JeremiahKaren/35percent.github.io/aylesbury-estate.md

 The Council has [argued](http://www.southwark.gov.uk/news/article/2041/brand_new_library_plans_take_next_step_on_aylesbury) that the regeneration is providing public benefits including a new (replacement) library, a new (replacement) GP clinic, and new (replacement) nursery facilities.
 But what is not publicised is the fact that these are all being funded 100% by the Council, they are not being funded by Notting Hill or its development partner Barratt.

-In conclusion, the Aylsebury redevelopment is not viable.
+In conclusion, the Aylesbury redevelopment is not viable.
 It is only being made viable via a combination of huge public subsidy from the Council, shortchanging the leaseholders and substituting social for affordable rented tenure.

 ## Environment/Sustainability
 The Aylesbury estate masterplan outline planning application gave consent for a total of 1,378 parking spaces in the new development, equating to four out of ten new households with parking.[^3]